Cloaked04/cloaked04.github.io/_posts/2017-07-28-Stack-Overflow.markdown

 Finally, I use my Validation set, a set of 10,000 questions and 10,000 titles and predicted the best five labels.
 I also tried to predict labels by feeding titles to my model trained on questions and vice versa.
 The results follow in the table below:

-[Enter table here with values for each prediction]
 <br>

 <div class="imgcap">